s-thom/website/content/posts/this-website.md

 ---
 title: How this website is built
 layout: Post
-bgcolor: '#15181A'
+img: /assets/posts/this-website/banner.png
 date: 2017-06-01
+edited: 2017-06-02
 ---

-Knowing how to write code gives a certain luxury: knowing how to make your own website.
+Knowing how to write code gives a certain luxury: being able to make your own website.
 It is simple enough to go with a WYSYWG editor (there are certainly many of those these days), or to get a template-based website with hundreds of PHP plugins.
 However, there's something missing with those.
 I like to get my hands into code, to play around and experiment.
 If everything is hidden behind a drag/drop interface or a 1-click button, then there's no way for me to get stuck in.

 # React and server side rendering